hanjingo/doc/NOTE/CPP_TEMPLATES/chapter3.md

 warning:

 1. if you specialize a class template, you must also specialize all member functions.
-2. it does demonstrate that the implementation of a specialization might look very different from the implementation of the primary template.
+2. it does demonstrate that the implementation of specialization might look very different from the implementation of the primary template.

-## 3.4 Partial Specialization

 Class templates can be partially specialized.
-You can specify special implemetations for particular circumstances, but some template parameters must still be defined by the user.
+You can specify special implementations for particular circumstances, but some template parameters must still be defined by the user:

 ```c++
 template <typename T>